 Web Governance Team

-The Web Governance Team (WGT) reviews and approves all new EERE Web projects and website redesigns.
+The Web Governance Team (WGT) reviews and approves all new EERE Web projects, redesigns, and user-experience projects.
 The WGT also has the final approval to send all Web projects live.
-The team is made up of key individuals from the EERE Communications Team, including the Web Enterprise Manager, Project Manager, Template Coordinator, and the EERE Technical Lead.
+The team is made up of key individuals from the EERE Communications Team, including the Web Project Manager, Template Coordinator, and the EERE Technical Lead.

 What Does the Web Governance Team Do?